GPU Partitions

 Partitions

 The partitions are listed in the table below by which users can use them, without hardware details.
-Note that some users are members of multiple classifications (e.g. all CIDBN users are also SCC users).
+See Types of User Accounts to determine which kind of user you are.
+Note that some users are members of multiple classifications (e.g. all CIDBN/FG/SOE users are also SCC users).

 per job